 The Industry or Business Type

 If you are planning to establish a “Hospital” or a “Nursing home” in Illinois then you will require a business license.
 This is apart from the fact that your hospital or nursing home will need to be inspected, regulated, and certified by private and public agencies at the federal as well as state level.
-The agencies responsible for regulating, certification and licensing include U.S. Department of Health and Human Services’, Illinois Department of Public Health (IDPH) and Health Care Financing Administration (HCFA).
+The agencies responsible for regulation, certification and licensing include the U.S. Department of Health and Human Services’, Illinois Department of Public Health (IDPH) and Health Care Financing Administration (HCFA).

-Another important aspect to consider is whether your Illinois company license will be issued directly by the state authorities or do you need to acquire a license or a permit from city council as well.
+Another important aspect to consider is whether your Illinois company license will be issued directly by the state authorities or you will need to acquire a license or a permit from city council as well.
 Let’s look at an example to understand this well.

 If you are planning to establish a “Wholesale Drug Distribution” business in Chicago then you will not require a Chicago business license as this type of license will be issued directly by a state department, and in this case by Illinois Department of Financial & Professional Regulation (IDFPR).
 On the other hand, if you were to establish a “Manufacturing” business that focuses on mechanical and/or chemical processing then your license will be issued by a Chicago Small Business Center or other City agencies.